amraboelela/SwiftInterview/General iOS.md

 - Delegates: Delegates are a design pattern used in iOS development to allow one object to communicate with another.
 They provide a way for objects to send messages and data to a delegate, enabling customization and flexibility in the behavior of objects.

 - Protocols: Protocols define a blueprint of methods, properties, and other requirements that can be adopted by classes, structures, or enumerations.
-They allow objects to conform to a set of rules, promoting a common interface for different types.

-This pattern promotes separation of concerns and modular design, making the code more maintainable and extensible.
+They allow objects to conform to a set of rules, promoting a common interface for different types. ghbhjsu89gCUVY5  EDR67TYCTF`vuzlx;=lLMThis pattern promotes separation of concerns and modular design, making the code more maintainable and extensible.
 It allows different parts of the application to communicate without creating tight dependencies between them.

 ## What is the difference between a delegate and a notification?